ender01/Android-application-security/Android application security checklist.md

 webView.getSettings().setAllowContentAccess(false);
 ```
 #### Code review
-Check the `loadURL()` method in source code to verify what resource is loaded in Webview.
+Check the `loadURL()` method in source code to verify what resource is loaded in `Webview`.
 If any dynamic parameters are used, make sure the parameters are validated.
 #### Manual assessment
 N/A
 #### Excepted result